- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 You can visit the bridge to see the flower decorations from April to October.
 It’s a popular photography spot or great for simply enjoying views of Deerfield River.

 Massachusetts has some of the wealthiest communities in New England.
 You’ll get a glimpse of it when you visit Nantucket.
-It’s an island about 30 miles south of Cape Cod that’s a beautiful place for a day trip.
+It’s an island about 30 miles south of Cape Cod that’s a beautiful place for a scenic day trip.
+It’s also a great spot for a serene, restful retreat in winter!

 Whaling has a long history in Nantucket.
 You can take a whale-watching cruise or visit the Whaling Museum.

 Chances are, you’ve probably already seen Rockport in one of your favorite movies.
-It’s a popular film shoot site, and now you can say you’ve visited it!
+This beautiful Massachusetts town is a popular film shoot site, and now you can say you’ve visited it!

 The small town of Rockport is the perfect escape from nearby Boston.
-It’s a visually attractive town that keeps visitors coming back.
-Not only is it situated right on the shore surrounded by the Atlantic Ocean, but you’ll see many vintage fisherman shacks that now house restaurants and shops.
+It’s a scenic coastal town that keeps visitors coming back.
+Not only is it situated right on the shore surrounded by the Atlantic Ocean, but you’ll see many vintage fisherman shacks that now house restaurants and shops; lots of small town MA charm here!

-Rockport is a popular art destination with many galleries.
-You can go on a gallery crawl to see works from local artists depicting the town’s beauty.
+Rockport is a popular art destination with many galleries and you can go on a gallery crawl to see works from local artists depicting the town’s beauty.

 13. Harvard University Campus

-Harvard University is perhaps the most prestigious university in the world.
+Harvard University is perhaps the most prestigious university in the world, but it’s also absolute architectural eye candy.
 Located in Cambridge, the campus is one of the most iconic places you’ll see in Massachusetts.
 It’s full of historic buildings, and you’ll feel smarter just by walking around the campus.

 14. Provincetown Dunes